 Stormwater is rain or melting snow that does not infiltrate into the ground.
-As stormwater travels across lawns, parking lots, gardens, roofs, and roadways, it can pick up pollutants like trash, gasoline, motor oil, fertilizer or pesticides, and bacteria from pet waste.
-The polluted water can enter the stormdrains and flow untreated to the Boise River.
-These factors impair water quality and degrade our river’s condition.
+As stormwater travels across lawns, parking lots, gardens, roofs, and roadways, it can pick up pollution like trash, gasoline, motor oil, fertilizer or pesticides, and bacteria from pet waste.
+The polluted water, or runoff, can enter a storm drain, flow untreated to the Boise River and impact the river's condition.

 With continued population growth and changing land use, the expansion of urban areas is creating more impervious surfaces, such as roofs, roads, and parking lots that prevent the stormwater from infiltrating into the ground.
 This increases the pollutant load that reaches the Boise River during rain and snowmelt events.
 Stormwater runoff is an increasing source of water pollution across the United States and can have impacts on water quality.

 The City of Boise is using Green Stormwater Infrastructure (GSI) as a sustainable approach to managing urban stormwater impact that delivers environmental, social, and economic benefits.
 GSI solutions include permeable pavement, green roofs, bioswales, and underground filtration beds to absorb and cleanse stormwater on-site, at the source.

 Stormwater runoff in residential and commercial areas is often managed on site using stormwater facilities or Best Management Practices (BMPs).
 In order to ensure essential functions, these facilities must be properly maintained.
 This resource guide provided information about the function and general maintenance requirements of stormwater facilities and drainage systems.